Partners and Staff

 Manfre has a M.Sc. in Development Management from the London School of Economics and Political Science, and a bachelor’s degree from Goucher College in French and Spanish.

 Caitlin Nordehn is a Technical Associate with Cultural Practice, LLC where she provides technical support to implementing organizations, agricultural researchers, and development practitioners on addressing gender issues in their programs, through capacity building efforts, and on monitoring and evaluation activities.
-She brings nearly six years’ experience in this field working in technical areas including agriculture and food security, extension and advisory services, health, and human and institutional capacity building for clients such as Bill & Melinda Gates Foundation, CGIAR centers, USAID, and NGOs.
-Ms. Nordehn has provided gender expertise under the Feed the Future INGENAES program designing and facilitating gender-focused capacity building activities and leading gender analyses exploring issues around agricultural technologies.
+She brings nearly seven years’ experience in this field working in technical areas including agriculture and food security, extension and advisory services, health, and human and institutional capacity building for clients such as Bill & Melinda Gates Foundation, CGIAR centers, USAID, and NGOs.
+Nordehn has provided gender expertise under the Feed the Future INGENAES program designing and facilitating gender-focused capacity building activities and leading gender analyses exploring issues around agricultural technologies.
 She conducted similar work under the USAID-funded MEAS project investigating gender issues around ICT in Kenya.
-Ms. Nordehn has experience using qualitative methods to identify issues and develop approaches for improving gender equity within organizations and programs.
+Nordehn has experience using qualitative methods to identify issues and develop approaches for improving gender equity within organizations and programs.

 Nordehn has a M.A. in Anthropology with a concentration in International Development from The George Washington University (GWU), and a bachelor’s degree from GWU in International Affairs and Anthropology.